OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-navigation-bar-with-a-toggle/README.md

+# 🐞 CSS Challenge:  Responsive Navigation Bar with a Toggle

 This challenge focuses on creating a responsive navigation bar that adapts to different screen sizes.
 We'll utilize CSS Grid for layout and a checkbox-based toggle for the mobile menu.
 This example uses plain CSS; adapting it to Tailwind CSS is straightforward and will be briefly discussed.